 This process has been calculated at leading order only.
-For their explicit expression we refer the interested reader to the literature [22, 39].
-As in the case of $H \to \gamma \gamma$, the QCD corrections are expected to be small, since they affect only the fermion loop contributions which already give only a small contribution to the amplitude.
-The uncertainty due to the missing NLO electroweak corrections is estimated at about 5%.
+For their explicit expression we refer the interested reader to the literature [25, 42].
+As in the case of $H \rightarrow \gamma \gamma$, the QCD corrections are expected to be small, since they affect only the fermion loop contributions